 The master plan commenced with interviews of dozens of campus and community leaders.
-Scores more of faculty, staff, students and community members participated in workshops, open houses, presentations and online forums to confirm campus analysis and inform future decisions.
-The master planning team repeatedly reached out to the community, meeting with adjacent neighborhood leaders and elected officials and staff from the city of Toledo.
-The University's website provided access to planning materials for review, and an online town hall facilitated concurrent and interactive discussions throughout the process.
+Scores more faculty, staff, students and community members participated in workshops, open houses, presentations and online forums to confirm campus analysis and inform future decisions.
+The master planning team repeatedly reached out to the community, meeting with adjacent neighborhood leaders and elected officials and staff from the City of Toledo.
+The University's website provided access to planning materials for review, and an online town hall facilitated concurrent and interactive discussions throughout the master planning process.

-The planning process was integrated with municipal planning, and city departments were consulted throughout the planning process.
-This plan will guide both University and city of Toledo projects within and adjacent to each campus.
+The master planning process was integrated with municipal planning and leadership throughout.
+City department leaders were interviewed at the plan outset and consulted throughout the planning process.
+This plan will guide both University and City of Toledo projects within and adjacent to each campus.

-As a result of this collaborative process. this plan has widespread understanding and support from the campus and the community.
+As a result of this collaborative process, this plan has widespread understanding and support from all groups on campus and in the community.